 - To gamble: If you've heard about all the excellent casinos in Puerto Rico, don't come looking for them in Culebra; you won't find any.
 You're better off checking out one of these San Juan hotels

 - To book an all-inclusive luxury resort: They tried to build a fancy, high-end resort hotel in Culebra, and the project failed.
 In fact, you can still see the unfinished hotel from the town of Dewey.
 This island simply doesn't have the infrastructure for a mega-resort.
 For that kind of hotel, check out a place like El Conquistador.

 - To play a round of golf: This one should be fairly obvious for anyone who knows Culebra.
 It's way too small for a golf course.
-Here are a few better places to tee off.
+If you want to play, there are much better places to tee off in Puerto Rico.

 - To go shopping: There are a smattering of shops in Dewey (mostly gift shops and places to buy curios and home decor items), but if you came here for the shopping experience, you'll hate it.
 And anyway, why come here when you can go to the largest mall in the Caribbean?

 - For historic sightseeing: Simply put, there isn't any.
 The island of Culebrita has an old lighthouse that isn't open, and Culebra itself has an old building which may one day become a museum.
 But if it's history you want, Old San Juan is the place to be.